bbauska/JS-jQuery-JSON/README.md

 <h3 id="ch1-01">Basic JavaScript</h3>

-So like in any programming language, we can make syntax errors.
-And it's a little different, and so you'll notice that one of the things I have had to bug you about in every programming language.
+<p>So like in any programming language, we can make syntax errors.
+And it's a little
+different, and so you'll notice that one of the things I have had to bug you about in every programming language.
 Like in PHP you had to set the error display message in the php.ini file, you had to set the error mode on your PDO so that you would see the errors.
 The problem with having errors, is you've gotta see them as a developer.
 And so JavaScript is kind of weird, in that it runs in the browser as a sort of a side effect of loading a web page.
 And the person looking at the browser is usually not the developer.
 And so the default is that the browsers just hide all of the errors.
 Sometimes they'll put a little red mark in the lower right hand corner or something, or a question mark or something, but you don't see it.
 And the reason is, is the person who is standing looking at the browser is not likely the person who wrote the code in the first place.
 And they're probably not a programmer, they're the end user of your application.
 And so what happens is, it detects an error and it stops the script execution, but it doesn't notify you.
 There's no error log like we have in PHP, etc, etc. So it's important to know how, when you're writing software and doing development, how you can catch and notice errors. because you're going to make mistakes as you're developing JavaScript.
 So this is an example of some broken JavaScript code.
 So we have two script tags, two script tags.
 And this script tag has a mistake, it has a single quote ending a double quote.
 Single quotes and double quotes are equivalent in JavaScript, which is actually quite nice, and so that's a broken tag.
 And so what happens is, is that it comes in here, and it starts this script.
-And it's running it, but this is a syntax error so it doesn't run, and it blows up.
+And it's running it, but this is a syntax error so it doesn't run.
 And what it does, is it doesn't run any of the remaining script codes.
 So it never says, I am good.
 It basically gets out of that script block, so that's what happens.
-And there's trys, and excepts, and things like that in JavaScript, and we can talk about that.
+And there's tries, and excepts, and things like that in JavaScript, and we can talk about that.
 But in this case, we don't have a try or an except, and so it just stops that block.
-So this is one block of JavaScript, this is another JavaScript.
+This is one block of JavaScript, this is another JavaScript.
 What it doesn't do, is it doesn't stop all JavaScript processing, it just sort of blows up this block, okay?
 And so even though it comes down here and gets to paragraph two, then this runs.
 And this is good JavaScript, and it runs.
 And so that's why we see this alert, Second time, is that hope